Local audit for agent-written tests

 Environment switcher showing default, production and staging environments

 Click play to run.
-The trace opens beside the workflow immediately.
+The trace opens beside the test immediately.

-Turn exploration into a workflow you can keep.
+Turn agent output into something you can inspect.

 Run the draft inline

-Open the workflow your agent wrote and run it from the gutter without leaving the editor.
+Open the test your agent wrote and run it from the gutter without leaving the editor.

 Debug real TypeScript